torlenor/redseligg/README.md

 - Matrix: For Matrix it is simpler, just create a user for the bot on your preferred Matrix server.
 - Mattermost: For Mattermost a username and password with the necessary rights on the specified server is enough.
 - Slack: The bot as to be added to the workspace and a token has to be generated.
 - Twitch: It needs a username for the Twitch account and a list of channels to join.
-In addition a toen is needed for that user.
+In addition a token is needed for that user.
 You can generate one here: https://twitchapps.com/tmi/

 The bot configuration can either be stored in a toml file or in a MongoDB.
 An example for a toml file is provided in this repository in *cfg/bots.toml*.